Women in Agroecology Leadership for Conservation (WALC)

 WALC students training in cloud forest bio-acoustic

-WALC has two basic requirements for each participant.
+WALC has three requirements for each participant.
 1) Each WALC student must complete a 25-day WALC workshop for each year that she is in the program.
-2) Each WALC student must provide proof of school attendance with a letter from her school’s director and a copy of her report card.
+2) Each WALC student must continue on in school, providing proof of school attendance with a letter from her school’s director and a copy of her report card.
 This ensures that each young woman fulfills her commitment to continue her education.
 3) Each WALC student must establish a small agroforest parcel, planting 16 trees and establishing heirloom and traditional crops.
-WALC students who fulfill these two requirements are eligible for a scholarship.
-Scholarships are not issued until proof of school attendance is provided.
+WALC students who fulfill these three requirements are eligible for a scholarship.

 We are proud that so many (over 95% each year) of those who go through our workshop choose to continue in school with the support of a CCFC agroecology work-study scholarship.
 These opportunities transform the lives of young women and have a positive impact on her entire village and the ecological health of the region.

 None of this would be possible without your annual support.
 Each year, many of you contribute.
 You make the dream of education a reality for another young woman.
 Thank you!
-Our goal for the fall of 2018 is to invite two sessions of 153 young women each into the WALC program.
-This fall CCFC will host one session.
+Our goal every fall is to host two sessions of 153 young women.
+In the fall of 2015, 2016 and 2018 we hosted two sessions.